ibm-cloud-docs/vmware-service/getting-started.md

 * Cloud Director site location (geography and region)
 * Resource pool name and location
 * Optional SAP-certified server profiles
-* Cluster name
+* Cluster name and profile configuration:
+   * CPU type, including host profile and quantity
-* Attached Network File Storage (NFS) performance tiers and amount of storage in each tier
+   * Storage type for NFS-only or vSAN with optional NFS, including performance tiers and size
-* Host profile and quantity
 * Public-only or private-only network settings
 * Add-on services

-After the dedicated Cloud Director site is in **Available** status, you create virtual data centers (VDCs) to deploy on the infrastructure.
+After the dedicated Cloud Director site is in **Available** status, you create virtual data centers (VDCs) with the following configurations to deploy on the infrastructure.

-For multitenant instances, the following configurations are used to order a new VDC that deploys on an existing {{site.data.keyword.IBM_notm}} owned VMware cluster.

 * VDC name and resource group
-* Pricing plan for on-demand or reserved resource allocation
-* VMware Cloud Director™ site location (region, Cloud Director instance, data center)
+* Resource pool location, stretched or nonstretched
 * Optional fast provisioning of virtual machines that use linked clones
-* Optional network edge types
+* Optional network edge

-* vCPU and RAM limits
+Multitenant VDCs include pricing plan configurations for either on-demand or reserved resource allocation instances, including vCPU and RAM limits.

 After you specify all configurations, validate the cost and submit the instance order.